-The blow-up condition~\eqref{e:psiblowup2} can be derived by arguing by contradiction, that is,~one assumes $\tau_{\max} < T_{\max}$ and~\eqref{e:psiblowup2} does not hold.
+The condition~\eqref{e:psiblowup2} can be derived arguing by contradiction, that is,~one assumes that $\tau_{\max} < T_{\max}$ and~\eqref{e:psiblowup2} does not hold.
 Using a standard procedure, see~\cite[Proposition~B.2]{HJPR21}, one then finds a constant $\delta > 0$ such that the maximally defined solution can be extended to a larger interval $[0,\tau_{\max} + \delta]$, contradicting the maximality of $\tau_{\max}$.